nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 The `Cast` method lets you cast one type to another in a query in whatever syntax applies to your particular database.

-You can update, insert and delete data with the `Update`, `Insert` and `Delete` methods, which will accept a C# class object, or a JObject and a table name.
+You can update, insert and delete data with the `Update`, `Insert` and `Delete` methods, which will accept a C# class object, or a `JObject` and a table name.
 If you call `Update` on a record which has a null or zero record id, a new record will be inserted, and the record id in the passed object updated to reflect the inserted value.

 You can also execute arbitrary SQL statements with the `Execute` method.

+`BeginTransaction`, `Commit` and `Rollback` methods are provided for transactions.
+If a transaction is not committed by the time the AppModule method returns (or the batch finishes, in the case of a background-executing Batch), the transaction will be rolled back automatically.

 ## AppModule class